RECONupm/Seg4D/README.md

 Plugin developed within the framework of the research project CAREEN (APOYO-JOVENES-21-RCDT1L-85- SL9E1R).
 This plugin allows to extend the functionalities of CloudCompare to support the diagnosis of historical constructions.

 # Getting started
-Be sure to check the [Documentation](https://github.com/Luisjupm/Seg4D/blob/main/assets_sheets/guide_construction-system-segmentation.pdf), which features detailed explanations on how the program works and an User Manual.
+Be sure to check the [Documentation](https://github.com/Luisjupm/Seg4D/blob/main/assets_sheets/guide_construction-system-segmentation.pdf), which features detailed explanations on how the program works and a User Manual.

 # Download
 You can find out how to install Seg4D in the [Installation Guide](https://github.com/Luisjupm/Seg4D/blob/main/installer/seg4d_installation_guide.pdf).

-Seg4D is available in Windows as a plugin in CloudCompare (2.13) thanks to CloudCompare PythonRuntime (see References).
-You can download the latest version CloudCompare (Windows installer version) including the CloudCompare PythonRuntime plugin here:
+Seg4D is available on Windows as a plugin for CloudCompare (2.13) thanks to CloudCompare PythonRuntime (see References).
+You can download the latest version of CloudCompare (Windows installer version) including the CloudCompare PythonRuntime plugin here:

 [CloudCompare](https://www.danielgm.net/cc/)

-Simply install the latest version of CloudCompare and tick Python checkbox during the installation:
+Simply install the latest version of CloudCompare and tick the Python checkbox during installation:

 ![ccpp](https://github.com/Luisjupm/Seg4D/assets/107433987/71bf7405-c45e-48fb-9334-7d44d65f578b)